niCodeLine/recordatorioSQL/README.md

 This is one of my most used functions of my virtual assistant.
 It runs in a Raspberry Pi, that is not powerfull enough to run Artificial Intelligence models; and Natural Language in Spanish do not work as very well, so I've tryed to make it the most naturallanguaged as possible.
 It keeps the reminders and everyday it checks if there's something scheduled.
 Then it sends it to the user (just me for now), few times during the day until posted as completed or deleted.
 It also checks for reminders the night before, and one week before.
 So it would tell you "_reminder in one week: Cecilia’s Birthday_".

-### Callings
+### Requests
-So you first ask for something by doing:
+So you first ask for something by calling:
 ```python
 import recordat